 It is filled with shops, beautiful homes, delicious restaurants, and even sake breweries.

-Talking of sake!
-You might also like to join this great tour to visit one of the sake breweries and to enjoy a bit of sake taste testing.
-Click here to grab more info and to sign up for this tour.
+Talking of sake, you might also like to join this great tour to visit one of the sake breweries and to enjoy a bit of sake taste testing.

-There are a few exceptions that open at 10:00 Am like Hida Kotte sushi Restaurant which makes delicious sushi made from Hida beef.
+There are a few exceptions that open at 10:00 AM like Hida Kotte Ushi restaurant which makes delicious ‘sushi’ from Hida beef.
 Gyuman Kihachiro also opens at 10:00 AM and serves tasty Hida beef buns.

 Hida is a Japanese beef that is on par with Matsuzaka and Kobe.
 Make sure to try this delectable treat when you are in the area!